 How do I troubleshoot 403 Access Denied errors from Amazon S3?

-My users are trying to access objects in my Amazon Simple Storage Service (Amazon S3) bucket, but Amazon S3 is returning the 403 Access Denied error.
+My users are trying to access objects in my Amazon Simple Storage Service (Amazon S3) bucket, but Amazon S3 returns the 403 Access Denied error.

 Resolution